StructuralAnalysisFormat/StructuralAnalysisFormat-Doc/docs/structural-analysis-elements/structuralproxyelement.md

 >It is recommended to define the edge common for two faces with the opposite polygons.
 >
 >Face **f**0 is in the picture defined as (v0,**v**1,**v**3) so the face **f**1 will be defined (v2,**v**3,**v**1).
 The common edge is defined as (**v**1,**v**3) for face **f**1 and (**v**3,**v**1) for face **f**2.

+> Maximum number of rows in excel is 1,048,575, this number is not a limitation for SAF though.
+If more space is required, the table can continue on the right side of the first table with one empty column in between.
+The headers are repeated as well.
+>```{image} ../.gitbook/assets/18_limitation_of_excel.png
+>:width: 800px
+>```